mliew21396/remote-work/week-1/2-command-line/README.md

 Now go through the [Command Line Crash Course](http://cli.learncodethehardway.org/book/) to get some practice.

 ## Release 2: Reflect
 Reflecting is essential for solidifying your learning.
-You will be expected to complete a reflection for each challenge in Phase 0.
-It will help you learn how you learn, give opportunities for sharing resources, and help your instructors gauge your progress.
-Reflections are for you, but they will also be read by others, so make sure to write for an audience.

-**Writing reflections for each challenge is mandatory.**

-Reflections should be about a paragraph long, and only take you about ten minutes to write.

-Please go to the [reflection associated with this challenge](my_reflection.md) to read the prompts and reflect on your learning.
-You should write the reflection in a file on your computer or on paper.
-You will add it using git to GitHub in a later challenge, so don't lose it.
+If you aren't much of a writer, but are more of a talker, you can create video reflections.
+You'll need to include a link to your reflection video when you get your own copy of the curriculum.
+Because you don't have that yet, you'll need to keep track of your answers to the questions in the [reflection file](my_reflection.md) on your computer or in your notes.
+Be sure to write them down!
+You'll be expected to add them to the reflection file associated with this challenge later once you learn to push changes to GitHub.
+Limit your reflection time to about 10-15 minutes.